ylwu-amzn/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 Find more details on [Remote model](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/index/)

 We use [Bedrock Claude model](https://aws.amazon.com/bedrock/claude/) in this tutorial.
-You can also use OpenAI or other LLM.
+You can also use other LLM.

 1. Create connector
 ```